navnit75/project-learn-machine-learning/README.md

 # Machine_Learning

 - Describes my journey to learn Machine Learning.
-- Would be updating the Readme shortly.
-- CODE execution can be looked over at [Google Drive](https://drive.google.com/drive/folders/1zlZ23RBXMd9YwEQr2a-6I343xGbqf2mY?usp=sharing).
+- CODE execution can be looked over at [Google Drive (Over google Collab)](https://drive.google.com/drive/folders/1zlZ23RBXMd9YwEQr2a-6I343xGbqf2mY?usp=sharing).
 - NOTES : Contains the Understanding from the Course.
 - DATASET: Contains the Dataset , used for various model implementation.
 - CODE : Contains the implemetation of various models.
-- TEMPLATES: Contains the template code, for various models.
+- TEMPLATES: Contains the template code, for classification, clustering and Data preprocessing.

 # Certificate of Completion